ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * SharePoint
 * Teams

-#### Design Considerations

 Note, that Exchange and Power BI require that auditing has been enabled in the Office Security and Compliance Centre.

-#### Design Decisions

-The tables below describe the Office 365 App Connectors design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 66 Office 365 App Connectors Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---